sachinsinha1/UI-UX-Design/UX-Design Notes.md

 - Communicating effectively

 ### Research
-Understand audiences and learn about their background, demographics, motivations, painpoints, emotions and life goals.
+Understand audiences and learn about their background, demographics, motivations, pain points, emotions and life goals.

 ### Wireframe
 A wireframe is an outline or a sketch of a product or a screen.